-The 2011 Plan is administered by the compensation committee.
-The compensation committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2011 Plan.
-Persons eligible to participate in the 2011 Plan will be those employees, non-employee directors and consultants as selected from time to time by the compensation committee in its discretion.
+The 2011 Plan is administered by the Committee.
+The Committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2011 Plan.
+Persons eligible to participate in the 2011 Plan will be those employees, non-employee directors and consultants as selected from time to time by the Committee in its discretion.

 The 2011 Plan permits the granting of both options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Code and options that do not so qualify.
-The option exercise price of each option will be determined by the compensation committee but may not be less than 100% of the fair market value of the common stock on the date of grant.
-The term of each option will be fixed by the compensation committee and may not exceed ten years from the date of grant.
-The compensation committee will determine at what time or times each option may be exercised.
+The option exercise price of each option will be determined by the Committee but may not be less than 100% of the fair market value of the common stock on the date of grant.
+The term of each option will be fixed by the Committee and may not exceed ten years from the date of grant.
+The Committee will determine at what time or times each option may be exercised.

-The compensation committee may award stock appreciation rights subject to such conditions and restrictions as it may determine.
+The Committee may award stock appreciation rights subject to such conditions and restrictions as it may determine.
 Stock appreciation rights entitle the recipient to shares of common stock equal to the value of the appreciation in our stock price over the exercise price.
 The exercise price is the fair market value of the common stock on the date of grant.

-The compensation committee may award restricted shares of common stock and RSUs under the 2011 Plan subject to such conditions and restrictions as it may determine.
+The Committee may award restricted shares of common stock and RSUs under the 2011 Plan subject to such conditions and restrictions as it may determine.
 These conditions and restrictions may include the achievement of certain performance goals and/or continued employment with us through a specified vesting period.
-The compensation committee may also grant shares of common stock that are free from any restrictions under the 2011 Plan.
+The Committee may also grant shares of common stock that are free from any restrictions under the 2011 Plan.
 Unrestricted stock may be granted to participants in recognition of past services or other valid consideration and may be issued in lieu of cash compensation due to such participant.

-The compensation committee may grant performance share awards to participants which entitle the recipient to receive shares of common stock upon the achievement of certain performance goals and such other conditions as the compensation committee shall determine.
+The Committee may grant performance share awards to participants, which entitle the recipient to receive shares of common stock upon the achievement of certain performance goals and such other conditions as the Committee shall determine.

-The compensation committee may grant cash-based awards under the 2011 Plan to participants, subject to the achievement of certain performance goals.
+The Committee may grant cash-based awards under the 2011 Plan to participants, subject to the achievement of certain performance goals.